 Deutsche Telekom's working capital measures are focused on improvements in the area of liabilities as well as in the management of receivables and inventories.
 However, they are not used for active liquidity management.
 The negative effect on the change in assets carried as working capital is mainly attributable to the acquisition of mobile devices in connection with the terminal equipment lease model JUMP!
 On Demand and the increased stockpiling of new mobile devices in the United States operating segment.
-In addition, higher receivables from wholesale partners and higher receivables under the Equipment Installment Plan - primarily as a result of the market launch of higher-priced devices in the fourth quarter of 2020 in the United States - had a negative effect on the change in assets carried as working capital.
-The negative effect on the change in liabilities carried as working capital mainly resulted from the reduction in liabilities to terminal equipment vendors and other telecommunications companies in the United States operating segment.
+In addition, higher receivables from wholesale partners and higher receivables under the Equipment Installment Plan - primarily as a result of the market launch of higher-priced devices in the fourth quarter of 2020 in the United States - had a negative effect on the change in assets carried as working capital mainly resulted from the reduction in liabilities to terminal equipment vendors and other telecommunications companies in the United States operating segment.